usnistgov/esc-antenna-cover/README.md

 ### COMMAND LINE INTERFACE

 A command line interface to run the antenna cover and circle cover algorithms is provided.
-Here is an invocation example:
+Here is an invocation example for running the antenna cover algorithm:

-    python compute_cover.py -pr test/InterfContour_WestCoast.txt -ap test/DetectionCoverage_60deg.txt -of WestCoast -dist 0
+    python compute_antenna_cover.py -pr test/InterfContour_WestCoast.txt -ap test/DetectionCoverage_60deg.txt -of WestCoast -dist 0

-The tool takes as inputs a detection coverage file and protection region (area bounded by interference boundary and shore).
+The tool takes as inputs a detection coverage file and protection region (area bounded by interference boundary and shore) with the following structure:

+-The detection coverage file specifies antenna coverage coverage patterns.
+--The first row of the detection coverage file is a row vector of angles.
+--The subsequent rows of the detection coverage file define the distance from the origin for each antenna cover pattern for the angles specified in the first row.
+--Each row of the detection coverage file specifies an antenna contour for different antenna sensitivities.

-The output of this tool is a text file which may be read into matlab.
+The output of this tool is a json formatted text file which may be read into matlab.
+Following is an example of the output:

-    center_x [ center x coordinates of the antennas ]
+    {
+        "algorithm": "AntennaCover",
+        "angles": [ 0.1396, 3.7480, ... ],
+        "antenna_aperture": 60,
+        "detection_coverage_file": "DetectionCoverage_60deg.txt",
+        "esc_loc_x": [ 20, 25, ... ],
+        "esc_loc_y": [ 46, 30, ... ],
+        "ic_x": [ 20, 35, ... ],
+        "ic_y": [ 55, 65, ... ],
+        "indexes": [ 16, 16, ... ],
+        "sensor_loc_x": [ 30, 50, ... ],
+        "sensor_loc_y": [ 20, 30, ... ],
+        "sensor_count": 4,
+        "antenna_loc_x": [ 30, 50, ... ],
+        "antenna_loc_y": [ 20, 30, ... ],
+        "antenna_count": 7,
+        "testName": "EstuaryAnneal"
+    }

+Where the fields in the json document are as follows:

+- algorithm : Identifies that this is an output for an antenna cover algorithm.
+- angles : the azimuth angles of the antennas.
-    center_y [ center y coordinates of the antennas ]
+- antenna\_aperture: Aperture of the antennas (informational).
-    indexes  [ indentifiers of the antenna lobes presented in DetectionCoverage ] angles   [ azimuth orientations of the antenna lobes ] sensor_loc_x [ sensor x coordinates ]
-    sensor_loc_y [ sensor y coordinates ]
-    sensor_count
-    sea_excess_area
-    land_excess_area

-This information is also presented in a json file.
+- esc\_loc\_x : permissible locations on the coast line where ESC's may be placed (x-coordinate)
+- esc\_loc\_y : permissible locations on the coast line where ESC's may be placed (y-coordinate)
+- ic\_x : Interference contour (x-coordinate) vector
+- ic\_y : Interference contour (y-coordinate) vector
+- antenna\_loc\_x: locations where antennas are placed (x-coordinate).
+- antenna\_loc\_y: locations where antennas are placed (y-coordinate).
+- anenna\_count: Number of sensors (informational).
+- sensor\_loc\_x: locations where sensors are placed (x-coordinate) (informational).
+- sensor\_loc\_y: locations where sensors are placed (y-coordinate) (informational).
+- sensor\_count: Number of sensors (informational).
+- testName: Test Name (informational).

+The output file may be analyzed for excess area or visualized.
+To visualize the output file use the printcover.py script.
+Here is an example.

+    python printcover.py -a EstuaryAnnealAntennaCover.60.json

+To compute the excess area (area outside the covered region, use the following script:

+    python excessarea.py -a EstuaryAnnealAntennaCover.60.json

+Gives the following output:

+    excess_sea_area 286.15 excess_land_area 264.21

+Use the -c flag for circle (isotropic antenna) cover in the commands above.